-The Pennsylvania Department of Conservation and Natural Resources (DCNR) is the steward of the stateowned forests and parks.
+The Pennsylvania Department of Conservation and Natural Resources (DCNR) is the steward of the state-owned forests and parks.
 DCNR awards millions of dollars in construction contracts each year to build and maintain the facilities in its parks and forests.
 Hundreds of concessions throughout the park system help complete the park experience for both state and out-of-state visitors.
-Pennsylvania's 2.2 million-acre state forest system, found in 48 of Pennsylvania's 67 counties, comprises 13% of the forested area in the Commonwealth.4 The state forest represents one of the largest expanses of public forestland in the eastern United States, making it a truly priceless public asset.
-The state forest provides an abundance of high quality forest products, which help to support a forest products industry with sales in excess of \$11.5 billion annually, a total economic impact of \$19 billion annually, and that employs in excess of 58,000 people.5
+Pennsylvania's 2.2 million-acre state forest system, found in 48 of Pennsylvania's 67 counties, comprises 13% of the forested area in the Commonwealth.
+The state forest represents one of the largest expanses of public forestland in the eastern United States, making it a truly priceless public asset.
+The state forest provides an abundance of high quality forest products, which help to support a forest products industry with sales in excess of \$11.5 billion annually, a total economic impact of \$19 billion annually, and that employs in excess of 58,000 people.

 Information about Pennsylvania's hardwoods industry is provided by the Pennsylvania Department of Agriculture in its 2009-2010 biennial Hardwoods Development Council report.
 The following information and references are found in that report.
-Pennsylvania leads the nation in growing volume of hardwood species, with 17 million acres in forest land.
+Pennsylvania leads the Nation in growing volume of hardwood species, with 17 million acres in forest land.
 As the leading producer of hardwood lumber in the United States, Pennsylvania also leads in the export of hardwood lumber, exporting nearly \$800 million annually in lumber, logs, furniture, and paper products to more than 70 countries around the world.
 Recent U.S. Forest Service data shows that the state's forest growth-to-harvest rate is better than 2 to 1.
 This vast renewable resource puts the hardwoods industry at the forefront of manufacturing in the Commonwealth.
 Through 2006, the total annual direct economic impact generated by Pennsylvania's wood industry was \$18.4 billion.
 The industry employed 128,000 people, with \$4.7 billion in wages and salaries earned.
 Production was 1.1 billion board feet of lumber annually.
-(Strauss, Lord, Powell; PSU, June 2007).6 http://www.dcnr.state.pa.us/forestry/stateforestmanagement/sfrmp/2016sfrmp/index.htm http://www.agriculture.pa.gov/Encourage/Documents/Fast%20Facts%20on%20Agriculture%20and%20Food%20Careers%20in%20Pennsylvania%20(revised).pdf.
+(Strauss, Lord, Powell; PSU, June 2007).